pappes/MyMovieSearch/README.md

 ## Getting Started

+For linux builds the libc6-dev c library is used for the linux_webview dart library you may need to install it with: sudo apt-get install libc6-dev

 Before compiling it is recommended to generate your own API keys.
 For all supported options for API keys see [Settings] in lib/utlities/settings.dart From the command line at build time: